 In August 2022, the Company effected a 1-for-3 reverse stock split of its common stock.
 The par value and the authorized shares of the common stock were not adjusted as a result of the reverse stock split.
 The reverse stock split resulted in an adjustment to the conversion prices of the convertible preferred stock to reflect a proportional decrease in the number of shares of common stock to be issued upon conversion.
-The accompanying consolidated financial statements give retroactive effect to the reverse stock split for all periods presented.
+The accompanying financial statements and notes to the financial statements give retroactive effect to the reverse stock split for all periods presented.